 The Clackamas County Jail completed a review of last year's complaints and have found no need to change policy or practices.
-No physical barriers and or staffing issues were found as contributing factors to the incidents.
-Clackamas County Jail will continue to educate staff and work to meet all PREA regulations and Federal guidelines.
+No physical barriers and or staffing issues were found as contributing factors to any incidents.
+Clackamas County Jail will continue to educate staff and work to meet all PREA regulations and Federal guidelines in 2024.